JaroVojtek/open-alt2019/easy-python-app/4_README_helm.md

 Copy the dependency charts into the `charts/` directory

-AGREGATE ALL 3 HELM CHARTS INTO ONE AT THE END OF THE WORKSHOP

 ## Developing own charts

 * The `templates/` directory is for template files